A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction

 \section{Conclusions}

-In the present work we provided a model for the relative viscosity of polydisperse suspensions of spherical non-colloidal particles.
+In the present work, we proposed a model for the relative viscosity of polydisperse suspensions of non-colloidal hard spheres.
 Using monodisperse viscosity correlations, we described polydisperse suspensions by means of a construction process consisting of successive additions of particle size classes.
-As a starting point, we proposed a generalized form of the well-known \Krieger equation that allows for the choice of the second order intrinsic viscosity~$\etaint{2}$.
-This modified equation can be used to approximate the various monodisperse viscosity relations existing in the literature and can therefore be regarded as a generic relation.
+As a starting point, we proposed generalized forms of the well-known \Quemada and \Krieger equations that allow for the choice of the second order intrinsic viscosity~$\etaint{2}$.
+These modified equations are more suitable to describe the relative viscosity over the whole range of concentrations than the original relations.
 Later, we described the construction process in detail applying a dimensionless way of description based on volume fractions.
 This rigorous description served as a basis for the calculation of the relative viscosity during the construction process.
 Starting from the \Bruggeman model, we finally arrived at the \Farris model, connecting two approaches commonly regarded as uncorrelated.
 As an entirely new component, we introduced the polydisperse maximum packing fraction into the \Farris model.
 The way of introducing the maximum packing fraction into the effective medium approach has been justified by conceptual considerations regarding the construction process.
 Consistently with the relative viscosity calculation and therefore in contrast to most approaches in the literature, we derived a formalism to determine the polydisperse maximum packing fraction by means of the same construction process.
 It is assumed that the maximum packing fraction affects the viscosity in each step of the construction process.
 Comparing separately the maximum packing fraction model and the complete viscosity model to experimental data from the literature, good agreement has been achieved.
 We showed that for hard-sphere suspensions with large diameter ratios the empirical \Sudduth model can be replaced by a maximum packing fraction model based on an intuitive geometrical argumentation.
 This could offer the possibility to modify the \Sudduth model using the model presented here as a starting point.